 The weather report and anticipated change in the avalanche danger are uncertain.
-We recommend that you consult the most recent avalanche bulletin.
+The avalanche danger should be investigated very thoroughly in the relevant locality.

 Tendency

 Tuesday: In the course of the day the previously small wind slabs will increase in size appreciably.